-If set to Conditional (True if no Formula Type and no Attribute (default)): The data from this entity's children is consolidated; this entity will equal the total of its children.
+• Conditional (True if no Formula Type and no Attribute (default)): The data from the children of this entity is consolidated.
+This entity will equal the total of its children.

-If set to True (regardless of Formula Type and Attribute): Consolidate the results of the dimension and the attribute.
-Consolidate and/or aggregate UD attributes when they reference entity, as the reference Dimension to view results at the parent entity instead of having the Parent entity use the same algorithm as the base entities.

-If set to False: The data will not be consolidated.
-Set to False when using the Parent Entity strictly for grouping purposes.
-Also, by setting Is Consolidated to False helps with consolidation performance times because the consolidation will not be performed at the Parent Entity.
+- True (regardless of Formula Type and Attribute): The results of the dimension and the attribute are consolidated.
+Consolidate or aggregate user defined attributes when they reference entity, as the reference dimension to view results at the parent entity instead of having the parent entity use the same algorithm as the base entities. - False: The data will not be consolidated.
+Set to False when using the parent entity strictly for grouping purposes.
+Also, setting Is Consolidated to False helps with consolidation performance times, because the consolidation will not be performed at the parent entity.

-Alternate Currency for Display

-This is a setting to change the Cube View grid currency value to another value.
-It does not recalculate the Member based on the currency.
-This requires a formula on the Member to recast the transaction from another Member to the current currency.
+Alternate Currency for Display: Use this setting to change the cube view grid currency.
+It does not recalculate the member based on the currency.
+This requires a formula on the member to recast the transaction from another member to the current currency.